 Conclusion on holiday season SEO

 In short, now’s the time to buckle down and start writing holiday gift pages and content on new products.
 And to begin planning your social media promotion and analytics.
 You can never start too early when your online business depends on the holiday season.
-Be prepared; start now!
+Be prepared; begin now!

 Read more: eCommerce usability: the ultimate guide »